rsr3rs/CSE455-bird-classification/README.md

    getting a low accuracy after loading a saved model.
 Because of these issues, the first 22 epochs were discarded, and we retrained from the start.

+## Potential improvement
+Use better models - probably more recent ones, and spend more time training.

 [^1]: Measured by how close the prediction is to the average vector.